harrywang/iching-book/docs/index.md

 Making progress with lowered horns-i.e., acting on the offensive-is permissible, in times like those referred to here, only in dealing with the mistakes of one's own people.
 Even then we must bear in mind that proceeding on the offensive may always be dangerous.
 In this way we avoid the mistakes that otherwise threaten, and succeed in what we set out to do.
 On the other hand, perseverance in such over energetic behavior, especially toward persons with whom there is no close connection, will lead to humiliation.

-index

-36. Ming I / Darkening of the light
+## 36. Ming I / Darkening of the light

 above K'UN THE RECEPTIVE, EARTH below LI THE CLINGING, FIRE